SLICE and BrightSLICE User Guide

 SLICE Unboxing and Setup Guide (PDF): Written instructions for assembling a new SLICE system.

-We strongly recommend that you contact MBF Bioscience Technical Services staff for assistance with setting up new SLICE systems.
-Complete the Request Support form to get started.
+To set up a new SLICE system, we strongly recommend that you contact MBF Bioscience Technical Services staff for assistance by completing the Request Support form.

 -

-SLICE Quick start Guide: a succinct, step-by-step set of instructions for using the SLICE system with links to more detailed information.
+SLICE Quick start Guide: a short, step-by-step set of instructions for using the SLICE system with links to more detailed information.

 -